cdelorme/go-router/readme.md

 ## usage

-You can import my router with:
+You can import my router (and its dependency) like this:

     import (
         "github.com/cdelorme/go-log"
         "github.com/cdelorme/go-routing"
     )

-You can create a route like this (it depends on my logger):
+You can create a router (with its dependency) like this:

     logger := log.Logger{}
     router := routing.Router{Log: &log}